GaussTheWolf/gaussthewolf.github.io/_posts/2024-08-02-anatomy-of-a-derailment.md

 and sent it to a local news station.

 Months later, he was charged with intentionally derailing a train.
-If convicted, he could be sentenced to 7 years in jail and fined up to 5,000 US dollars.
+If convicted, he could go to prison for a long time.

 ### Some facts about the case